mothur/mothur.github.io/_wiki/pcr.seqs.md

 ### keepdots

-The keepdots parameter allows you to keep the leading and trailing .\'s, default=true.
+The keepdots parameter allows you to keep the leading and trailing .'s, default=true.

 ### processors